 If your covered dependent dies, you must submit an Employee Enrollment/Change form to your personnel, payroll or benefits office to remove the deceased dependent.
 By submitting this form, your premium may be reduced to reflect the change in coverage.
-For example, if the deceased individual was the only covered dependent on your account, then the premium withheld from your paycheck will be lower when they are removed.
+For example, if the deceased individual was the only covered dependent on your account, then the premium withheld from your paycheck will be less.

-Eligible children also include children of any age with a developmental disability or physical handicap that renders the child incapable of self-sustaining employment and chiefly dependent upon the employee for support and ongoing care, provided the condition occurred before age 26.
-You must provide evidence of the disability and evidence the condition occurred before age 26.
-The PEBB Program, with input from the health plan (if applicable), will periodically verify the disability and dependency of a child with a disability beginning at age 26, but no more than annually after the two-year period following the child’s 26th birthday.
-If PEBB does not receive your verification within the time allowed, the child will no longer be covered and you will not be able to add the child back onto your coverage.
+Eligible children also include children of any age with a developmental or physical disability that renders the child incapable of self-sustaining employment and chiefly dependent upon the employee for support and ongoing care, provided the condition occurred before age 26.
+You must provide proof of the disability and dependency the condition occurred before age 26.
+The PEBB Program, with input from your medical plan (if applicable), will verify the disability and dependency of a child with a disability beginning at age 26, but no more frequently than annually after the two-year period following the child’s 26th birthday, which may required renewed proof from you.
+If the PEBB Program does not receive your verification within the time allowed, the child will no longer be covered and you will not be able to add the child back onto your coverage.

-A child with a developmental disability or physical handicap who becomes self-supporting is not eligible as of the last day of the month in which he or she becomes capable of self-support.
+A child with a disability or physical disability who becomes self-supporting is not eligible as of the last day of the month in which they become capable of self-support.
 If the child becomes capable of self-support and later becomes incapable of self-support, the child does not regain eligibility as a child with a disability.

-You must notify the PEBB Program in writing when your dependent with a disability is not longer eligible.
-The PEBB Program must receive notice no later than 60 days after the date your dependent is no longer eligible.
+You must notify the PEBB Program in writing when your child with a disability is no longer eligible.
+The PEBB Program must receive notice no later than 60 days after the date your child is no longer eligible.